-In this blog post, we are going to discuss what is differential backup and how to perform a differential backup with the help of SqlBak.
-It is well known, that you can perform SQL Server database backups with the help of T-SQL Commands and SSMS (SQL Server Management Studio), but the easiest way to make full, differential and transaction log backups is to use SqlBak.
-So let’s start from the definition what is differential backup?
+In this blog post, we are going to discuss what is a differential backup and how to perform a differential backup with the help of SqlBak.
+It is well known that you can perform SQL Server database backups with the help of T-SQL Commands and SSMS (SQL Server Management Studio), but the easiest way to make full, differential, and transaction log backups are to use SqlBak.
+So let’s start from the definition of what differential backup is?

 What is Differential Backup

-Let’s discuss what is differential backup?
+Let’s discuss what differential backup is?
 First of all, we need to say that a differential backup is dependent on the latest or last full database backup.
 SQL Server differential backup contains only the data that have been modified from that full backup.
 The full backup from which a differential backup is dependent is known as the base of the differential.
-Full SQL Server backups, other than backups wich was made with the help of COPY_ONLY options, can work as the base for a series of differential backups.
+Full SQL Server backups, other than backups that were made with the help of COPY_ONLY options, can work as the base for a series of differential backups.
 This includes database backups, partial backups, and file backups.

 Summary of What is Differential Backup

-To understand what is differential backups let’s spend some time and discover what is extents and differential bitmap page.
-In SQL Server every GAM interval or in other words four GB section of data file has a special database page.
+To understand what is differential backups, let’s spend some time and discover what extents and differential bitmap page are.
+In SQL Server, every GAM interval or in other words, four GB sections of the data file have a special database page.
 Such pages are known as a differential bitmap.
 These pages track to which extent any data has changed since the last full backup.
 Extance is eight physically contiguous pages.
-So now you will know what is differential backup and how it works.
-The SQL Server differential backup reads all differential bitmaps pages in order to find out all data file extents which system have been marked as changed.
+So now, you will know what a differential backup is and how it works.
+The SQL Server differential backup reads all differential bitmaps pages to find out all data file extents which system has been marked as changed.
 And then backup them.

-Take a look at the picture bellow, it shows the way how differential backup works or what is differential backup.
-The weight demonstrates 15 data extents and 6 of which have been updated.
+Take a look at the picture below; it shows the way how differential backup works or what is a differential backup.
+The weight demonstrates 15 data extents, and 6 of which have been updated.
 SQL Server differential backup includes only these six data extents.
-The differential backup operation counts on a bitmap page that covers a bit for any extent.
+The differential backup operation counts on a bitmap page that covers a bit to any extent.
 For each extent updated from the base, the bit is set to 1 in the bitmap.

-A differential backup which is done pretty soon shortly after its base is normally considerably lesser than the differential base.
-That keeps storage area and backup time.
+A differential backup, which is done pretty soon shortly after its base, usually is considerably lesser than the differential base.
+That keeps the storage area and backup time.
 But, as database modifications over time, the difference between the database and a specific differential base improves.
-The long the time between a differential backup and its base, the larger the differential backup is possible to be.
+The longer the time between a differential backup and its base, the larger the differential backup is possible to be.
 That indicates that the differential backups can definitely approach the differential base in size.
 A large differential backup wastes the pros of an efficient and smaller backup.

 The differential bitmap just isn’t changed by a copy-only backup.
-For that reason, SQL Server backups which have been made with the help of COPY_ONLY option will not impact following differential backups.
+For that reason, SQL Server backups, which have been made with the help of the COPY_ONLY option will not impact following differential backups.